johnlime/hierarchical_som/README.md

   - Q-values representing the worker's nodes are trained using Q-learning.

-  - For Pose-Somatotopic Model, since we found that updating only the weights representing the state space performs significantly better than both state space and q-values, weight vector segments containing only the state space are updated
+  - A variation of the model where both state space and q-values of neighboring nodes are updated are included

+- Both sensory cognition and motor generation modules are trained concurrently.

+  - Consideration of the concept of affordance [6], which hypothesizes that both modules are structurally and functionally intertwined with each other and are involved in the decision making process of the agent in question.

 ### SMC-Premotor-PID Model